run-llama/azure-cosmos-db-demo/README.md

 # LlamaIndex retrieval augmented generation
-## with MongoDB, Flask and Next.js
+## with Azure Cosmos DB, Flask and Next.js

 See this demo [in action](https://mongodb-demo-frontend.onrender.com/)!